0layiw0la/HCAPS-Patient-Survey/README.md

 ![image](https://github.com/0layiw0la/HCAPS-Patient-Survey/assets/103042427/fccb3249-6adc-493c-9153-2fbd9f7c4380)

 ## Communication on medicines
-* Positive responses by patients on how often they got information on what their medicine was and its effects rose from 64.98% in 2015 to 66.12% in 2020 then decreased from thwn on till 61.48% in 2023.
+* Positive responses by patients on how often they got information on what their medicine was and its effects rose from 64.98% in 2015 to 66.12% in 2020 then decreased from then on till 61.48% in 2023.

   ![image](https://github.com/0layiw0la/HCAPS-Patient-Survey/assets/103042427/d03e3523-250b-412b-99bb-242b82fa24ca)

-  * Hospitals in Los Angeles and South Dakota booth have the most positive responses by patients on how often they got information on what their medicine was and its effects.
+  * Hospitals in Los Angeles and South Dakota both have the most positive responses by patients on how often they got information on what their medicine was and its effects.
 An average of 69.67% of total responses between 2015 and 2023 were positive.

     ![image](https://github.com/0layiw0la/HCAPS-Patient-Survey/assets/103042427/9ee672b1-181c-4ff3-a706-d4b8ff0d0d12)